gael-millot/genetic_linkage/README.md

 ## OUTPUT

-**reports**: Folder containing the classical reports of nextflow including the *linkage.config* file used
+**reports**: Folder containing the classical reports of nextflow including the *nextflow.config* file used
 <br /><br />
 **merlin_reports**: Folder containing all the reports of the different processes
 <br /><br />
 **complete_lodscore.tsv**: Whole Genome Lodscore
 <br /><br />
-**cutoff\*complete_lodscore.tsv**: Lines of the complete_lodscore.tsv file above a Lodscore threshold defined in the linkage.config file
+**cutoff\*complete_lodscore.tsv**: Lines of the complete_lodscore.tsv file above a Lodscore threshold defined in the nextflow.config file
 <br /><br />
 **lodscore_whole_genome.pdf**: Plot of the Lodscore, whole genome and per chromosome
 <br /><br />